AdrianVollmer/Congruence/README.md

 [![asciicast](https://asciinema.org/a/vEGpJpHqyX3S4wMNCbkuJCLRx.svg)](https://asciinema.org/a/vEGpJpHqyX3S4wMNCbkuJCLRx)

-(This is from a pulic Confluence.
+(This is from a public Confluence.
 If you see yourself in this asciicast and don't like it, contact me.)

 I'm a big believer in minimalism and CLI/TUI tools.
 They always respond